-- A. Unit members shall not be evaluated on whether or not a student with a disability meets the growth projected in the IEP. - B. Special Education Teachers and RSP teachers shall be provided the equivalent of 3 hours per month to work on IEPs and testing. - C. The District shall provide release time to unit members required to attend any meeting involved with a Due Process Hearing, or IEP, required to make home visits, or required to make observations in an environment other than school. - 1.
-If these meetings are held outside the normal duty day the unit member shall be reimbursed at the rate stipulated in Article 15 section 6.D, or provided hour for hour compensatory time.
+- A. Unit members shall not be evaluated on whether or not a student with a disability meets the growth projected in the IEP. - B. Special Education Teachers and RSP teachers shall be provided the equivalent of 4 hours per month to work on IEPs and testing.
+Scheduling shall be coordinated with their direct Supervisor - a.
+SDC and RSP teachers may choose to submit a timecard for up to four (4) hours of compensation at their prorated per diem rate in lieu of actual release time. - C. The District shall provide release time to unit members required to attend any meeting involved with a Due Process Hearing, or IEP, required to make home visits, or required to make observations in an environment other than school. - If these meetings are held outside the normal duty day the unit member shall be reimbursed at the rate stipulated in Article 15 section 6.D, or provided hour for hour compensatory time.
 Compensatory time shall be mutually agreed upon by the unit member involved and the appropriate administrator. - C. Unit members required to attend IEP meetings shall receive written notice at least 5 working days prior to the meeting.
 If the meeting needs to be scheduled or rescheduled to be in compliance with special education law the 5-day notice may be waived by consensus.

 - D. IEP meetings and SST meetings shall not take place on Individual Teacher planning and preparation Thursdays unless all unit members required to attend agree. - E. Unit members shall not be evaluated by Program Specialists who are also unit members. - F. Unit members, except qualified nurses, shall not be required to participate in the administration of medication or any medical procedure necessary for a student.
-However, teachers and other certificated staff are encouraged to learn to administer approved emergency medications, such as an Auto-Injector Epinephrine (Epi Pen).

-3. Miscellaneous Provisions

-- A. The District shall provide the following resource documents to each school site to assist in the appropriate implementation of all special education laws, policies and procedures: - 1.
+However, teachers and other certificated staff are encouraged to learn to administer approved emergency medications, such as an Auto- Injector Epinephrine (Epi Pen). - 3.
+Miscellaneous Provisions - A. The District shall provide the following resource documents to each school site to assist in the appropriate implementation of all special education laws, policies and procedures: - 1.
 California Special Education Programs: A Composite of Laws - 2.
 National School District Special Education Handbook - B. The NCETA will be consulted with regarding the development and revisions to the Special Education Resource Binder.
 The NCETA shall be responsible for coordinating the selection of two (2) teachers to participate in this consultation.
 This consultation shall take place prior to releasing the Binder to membership. - C. Special educators will be given training regarding SBAC accommodations. - 4.
 The school administrator shall work with grade level teams to equitably distribute mainstreamed students.
 General education teachers providing instruction to mainstreamed students shall receive the following information regarding the special education student before mainstreaming activities are initiated: - A. A copy of the student's IEP - B. Information from the special education teacher regarding the student's disabilities and recommendations for instructional strategies which have been found to be the most successful with the student. - C. A copy of the student's behavior plan and information on successful behavior modification strategies used with the student if the student has been identified as having a behavior which impedes learning on his or her IEP.